 The College Transfer program at Surry gives students a head start on a bachelor’s degree before attending a four-year college or university.
 Students benefit by being able to explore different fields of study at a lower tuition cost than that of a four-year college, while they also prepare themselves academically for the rigorous university workload.
 Plus, they save money by living at home while attending class at Surry.

-The revised Comprehensive Articulation Agreement (CAA) makes courses easily transfer from a NC community college to state university.
+The revised Comprehensive Articulation Agreement (CAA) makes it easy to transfer from a NC community college to state university.
 The majority of private institutions in North Carolina also recognize these credits.
 The CAA created a category of transferable courses called the University General Education Transfer Component or UGETC.
 The acronym is easy to remember in that “if you get a C” in each UGETC course, it is guaranteed to transfer to the UNC System as a general education course.

 Research from SCC’s Student Services office has shown that attending Surry for two years instead of going straight to a four-year college or university will save a student an average of $28,000.
 Plus, students who transfer from a community college outperform students who go straight to a four-year school.
 Surry is evaluated on how well transfer students do after the transition to a university, and historically SCC has outperformed other community colleges in the state.